Real Estate Authority takes legal action against a real estate practitioner who practiced analysis without a license

 Posted in

-Mufaraj pointed out via a tweet on the X platform.
-This comes in line with the provisions of the Real Estate Brokerage Law, which considers the practice of real estate brokerage or services without a license a legal offense, in addition to the prohibition of providing false or misleading information or concealing material data related to the real estate in question.
+This is in line with the provisions of Real Estate Brokerage Law , under which the practice of real estate brokerage or services without a license constitutes a legal violation, in addition to the prohibition on providing incorrect or misleading information or concealing material facts related to the properties being transacted.